vault27/Foundation/vxlan.md

 - Intra VRF traffic may go via Firewall

 ## IRB - Integrated Routing and Bridging
 It means that 2 services are provided at the same time: Routing and switching
+One IP VRF - several VLANs in it
+Several VRFs may be in a fabric
+Inter VRF routing can be done via external firewall

-### Assymetric
+### Assymetriс
+- Only L2VNI is used
 - Routing on ingress VTEP: Leaf1 gets frame in VLAN/VNI 1, and puts it to MAC VRF 2 according to destination IP and this packet with new VNI goes to LEAF 2
 ```
 Host 1 (SRC MAC: Host 1; DST MAC: VLAN 1) > Leaf 1 > MAC VRF 1 VNI/VLAN 1 > MAC VRF 2 VNI/VLAN 2 (SRC MAC: VLAN 2; DST MAC: Host 2)> VXLAN > Leaf 2 > MAC VRF 2 > Host 2
 ```
 - On egress VTEP only switching
 - Assymetric: different VNIs on different directions of one flow: From Leaf 1 to Leaf 2 traffic is VNI2, and from Leaf 2 to Leaf 1 traffic is VNI1
-- All VNI-VLANs should be configured on all VTEPs - Con - poor scalability
+- All VNI-VLANs should be configured on all VTEPs - Con - poor scalability - if on one VTEP no conf of VLAN, it will be black holed
 - VRF-lite: Because info about VRFs is not spreaded across fabric
 - Pros: low latency - TTL-1 and routing decision happens only once on ingress VTEP , simplicity
 - Changing MAC: the same as in traditional routing: SRC MAC is changed VLAN SVI MAC and DST MAC is Changed to Destination Host Mac
 - Route Type 2 is used, besides MAC it also transfers IP/MAC bindings in the same NLRI, VNI is included in both routes.
 MAC update is imported into MAC table and IP/MAC update is imported into ARP table of destination MAC VRF

+Configuration overview:
+- Configure underlay
+- On each VTEP we configure physical interfaces with required VLAN
+- We configure loopback for overlay and announce them via underlay
+- On clients we configure ip and default GW - the same on all clients on different VTEPs in one VLAN

 ### Symmetric
 - Routing happends both on ingress and egress VTEP: Leaf1 gets frame in VLAN/VNI 1, puts it to IP VRF A, IP VRF sends it to Leaf 2 with VNI of this VRF, Leaf 2 puts it into proper MAC VRF